AI meal logging

 Review

-You can inspect the result and fix what needs fixing instead of accepting a black box output.
+You inspect the result and fix what needs fixing.
+Nutrition is reviewable, not a black box.

 04